Mooni123/dasshio/README.md

 Amazon has annouced that Dash Buttons will be no longer supported after 2019.
 In some countries, the configuration of the buttons has been disabled from Amazon's app.

-However, there is an alternative method to connect the divice to your wifi network.
+However, there is an alternative method to connect the device to your wifi network.

 1. Set the button into configuration mode by pressing the button for 6 seconds.
 2. Connect your laptop to the Wifi SSID that the button generates called `Amazon Configure me`.